Avid's mission is to close the achievement gap by preparing all students for college readiness and success in a global society.

 - Teachers submit recommendation forms

-If you are motivated to do well and are serious about your academic future- Please complete an application and return it to your counselor.
+If you are motivated to do well and are serious about your academic future- Please complete an application and follow the instructions for upload.

 AVID and Academic Rigor